For immigration attorneys, April Fool’s Day has a special meaning.

 Without judicial interpretation of the new rules, it is no surprise the number of immigration appeals have dramatically increased in the past decade.

-As a recently released American Bar Association study has shown, 8% of Ninth Circuit appeals were immigration cases in 2002.
+Shortly after the new rules went into place, an American Bar Association study showed, 8% of Ninth Circuit appeals were immigration cases in 2002.

-Today, they constitute nearly 48% of new filings.
+Just a few years later, they constituted nearly 48% of new filings.

 A Switch Of Hardship Standards